vedph/cadmus-migration/docs/overview.md

 In Figure 1, you can see that a JSON renderer picked from a set of available renderers can be used to produce some text-based output from a Cadmus part, whatever its type.

-To this end, the JSON renderer may also use a set of **renderer filters**.
+To this end, the JSON renderer or the text block renderer may also use a set of **renderer filters**.
 Such filters are executed in the order they are defined for each renderer, just after its rendition completes.
 Each filter has a specific task, often general enough to be reused in other renderers.

 For instance, some prebuilt filters allow you to lookup thesauri (resolving their IDs into values), convert Markdown text into HTML or plain text, perform text replacements (either based on literals, and on regular expressions), or resolve the mapping between layer IDs and target IDs in text.